-Lozier took office as American Geophysical Union (AGU) president-elect in January 2019 and will serve through 2020 in this role, as a member of the Executive Committee and chair of the AGU Council.
-She will begin a two-year term as AGU president in 2021.
+Lozier took office as American Geophysical Union (AGU) president in January 2021 and will serve in this role through 2022.
+In 2019 and 2020, she served as president-elect, a member of the Executive Committee, and chair of the AGU Council.

 Lozier has served on a number of AGU committees over the years, was named an AGU Fellow in 2014, and recipient of the AGU Ambassador Award in 2016 for leadership in the ocean sciences community.
 The scientific organization of more than 60,000 members in 137 countries is a leading voice for science toward a sustainable future.

 Motivated by a commitment to diversity, Lozier has contributed to the community through her mentoring efforts for students and early career scientists.
 She initiated and, for over a decade, led the Mentoring Physical Oceanography to Increase Retention (MPOWIR) program, which has served as a model for other mentoring efforts in earth and space science.